Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/SNAT with NAT Gateway.md

 - With NAT gateway, pre-allocation of SNAT ports isn't required, which means SNAT ports aren't left unused by virtual machines not actively needing them.
 - After a SNAT port is released, it's available for use by any virtual machine within subnets configured with NAT gateway.

-## NAT gateway SNAT port selection and reuse
+## NAT Gateway SNAT Port Selection and Reuse

 #SNAT-ports/reuse